mattvh/jekyllthemes/_posts/2019-03-30-bulma-clean-theme.md

 ## Features

-* Page, Blog and Post layouts included
+* Page, Blog, Post and Product layouts included
 * Use the Bulma navbar, menu and tabs
 * Easily overwrite the primary colour of the theme
 * Manage the navigation using a data file